 Astrojax Weaves are made in Guatemala, a country which is economically poor but incredibly rich in its culture of artisanship.
 We employ about 50 workers, mainly women, to produce the crochet, and a home team of eight people to stuff the balls with granulated cork, screen the balls according to rigorous quality control standards, and assemble sets.

 We believe the most fundamental aspect of fair trade is the wage paid to workers.
-Curiously, although fair trade certification organizations specify numerous criteria regarding what qualifies as fair trade (which mostly relate to work environment conditions and non-discrimination), they are silent about what actually qualifies as a fair trade wage.
+Although fair trade certification organizations specify numerous criteria regarding what qualifies as fair trade (which mostly relate to work environment conditions and non-discrimination), they generally don't specify what actually qualifies as a fair trade wage.
 We feel a fair trade wage should be substantially above the market rate for artisans in "third-world" countries, and pay our crochet artisans three times the market rate per stitch.